© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 There are several reasons why men pull away.

-Closeness with a woman is good for some time for a man – until he needs to get back to his body’s natural rhythm and equilibrium.
-After all, we all have a bodily need to return to our natural state.
+Closeness with a woman is good for some time for a man – until he needs to get back to his body’s natural rhythm and equilibrium, to being a worthy man who is able to provide, conquer and kill the buffalo.
+We all have a bodily need to return to our natural state, where we feel more like ourselves.

-This is why pulling away for most men is normal.
+This is why pulling away for most men is normal at some point.

-Why does men pulling away hurt so much?
+Why does your boyfriend pulling away hurt so much?

 Often, we just get angry because he’s not present.
-We reject the part of ourselves that truly admires him and allows him to be a man so that we can have passion and desire him more.
+We reject the part of ourselves that truly admires him and allows him to be a man.
+And in doing that, we rob ourselves of the opportunity to build up a passion and to desire him more.

 Instead, our anger and resentment serves only to keep things safe (like they are in prison) and comfortable.
 Comfort isn’t good for a passionate relationship.